-Figure 4-6-4: VLAN Membership Status for Static User Page Screenshot for all the VLAN Users, and this is the default.
+Figure 4-6-4: VLAN Membership Status for Static User Page Screenshot for all VLANs configured by a selected VLAN User (selection shall be allowed by a Combo Box).
+When ALL VLAN Users is selected, it shall show this information for all the VLAN Users, and this is the default.
 VLAN membership allows the frames Classified to the VLAN ID to be forwarded to the respective VLAN member ports.
 VLAN User A VLAN User is a module that uses services of the VLAN management functionality to configure VLAN memberships and VLAN port configuration such as PVID, UVID.
-Currently we support following VLAN : - CLI/Web/SNMP : This are reffered as static. - NAS : NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Authentication Server. - MVR : MVR is used to eliminate the need to duplicate multicast traffic for subscribers in each VLAN.
-Multicast traffic for all channels is sent only on a single (multicast) VLAN. - Voice VLAN : Voice VLAN is a VLAN configured specially for voice traffic typically originating from IP phones. - MSTP : The 802.1s Multiple Spanning Tree protocol (MSTP) uses VLANs to create multiple spanning trees in a network, which significantly improves network resource utilization while maintaining a loop-free environment.
+Currently we support following VLAN : ■ CLI/Web/SNMP : This are reffered as static.
+NAS : NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Authentication Server.
+MVR : MVR is used to eliminate the need to duplicate multicast traffic for subscribers in each VLAN.
+Multicast traffic for all channels is sent only on a single (multicast) VLAN. ■ Voice VLAN : Voice VLAN is a VLAN configured specially for voice traffic typically originating from IP phones. ■ MSTP : The 802.1s Multiple Spanning Tree protocol (MSTP) uses VLANs to create multiple spanning trees in a network, which significantly improves network resource utilization while maintaining a loop-free environment.

-Object Description VLAN ID Indicates the ID of this particular VLAN. • Port Members The VLAN Membership Status Page shall show the current VLAN port members for all VLANs configured by a selected VLAN User (selection shall be allowed by a Combo Box).
-When ALL VLAN Users is selected, it shall show this information
+Object Description VLAN ID Indicates the ID of this particular VLAN.
+Port Members The VLAN Membership Status Page shall show the current VLAN port members

-: Select VLAN Users from this drop down list.
+Combined Select VLAN Users from this drop down list.

-Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.
+Auto-refresh E: Check this box to enable an automatic refresh of the page at regular intervals.